Junior Lifeguard Team

 This is the second required level of the Lifesaving Society Courses.
 The Canadian Lifesaving Manual is used for this course.
 Participant must have received Bronze Medallion Award within 5 years of registering for Bronze Cross.

 This award certifies as a lifeguard.
 It is the only nationally recognized lifeguarding award in Canada.
 The Alert Manual is required for this course.
 Participants must be a minimum 16 years of age and hold Bronze Cross and CPR Level C within 5 years of registering for National Lifeguard Service.
 Participants must have Standard First Aid or Aquatic Emergency Care before exam.

 Standard First Aid and CPR (Ages 13+)

-Upon successful completition of this 2-day course participants will receive Standard First Aid and CPR C with AED certification.
+Upon successful completion of this 2-day course, participants will receive Standard First Aid and CPR C with AED certification.

 *Please note that the Lifesaving Society runs all course exams.
 Exams usually take place on the last day of the course.
 Depending on availability of examiners supplied by the Life Saving Society, exams may have to be rescheduled.
 The Works has no control over examiners and apologizes for any inconvenience this may cause.